 For priority consideration, all required MLS Program application items must be received by October 15.
-Qualified students are invited and required to schedule an interview with the Program Chair.
+Qualified students are invited and required to schedule an interview with the MLS Program.
 If the interview is not completed, the application will not be considered and reapplication for the next available academic term is required.
 Admission will be announced by December 1.

-Start Semester Application & Transcript Deadline Interview Deadline Fall Semester October 15 November 15
+Program Start Application & Transcript Deadline Interview Deadline Fall Semester October 15 November 15

-Admission into the MLS Certificate Program is on a competitive basis.
-Meeting the minimum admission criteria does not guarantee admission into the MLS Certificate Program.
-Admission into Mercy College does not guarantee admission into the MLS Program.
+Admission to the MLS Program is on a competitive basis.
+Meeting the minimum admission criteria does not guarantee admission into the MLS Program.
+Admission to Mercy College does not guarantee admission to the MLS Program.

-The Medical Laboratory Science Certificate does not offer advance placement.
+The Medical Laboratory Science Program does not offer advance placement.

 The following clinical standards are required of Mercy College MLS students.
-These abilities are based on job requirements for medical laboratory scientists at MercyOne Des Moines Medical Center, the site of most clinical experiences in the MLS Certificate Program.
+These abilities are based on job requirements for medical laboratory scientists at MercyOne Des Moines Medical Center, the site of most clinical experiences in the MLS Program.
 Applicants must review the following clinical standards to determine their ability and compatibility with the requirements of medical laboratory scientists.